 For more information on updating from Fotoware version 7.0 to Fotoware version 8.0, see Planning an update from FotoWeb 7.0 to 8.0.

 An autosearch filter can also be applied to the archive.
 The archive is filtered with this search before the results are returned to the user.
 Any searches performed by the user are performed within the results of the initially applied search filter.

-You can create multiple archives from one single Index Manager-controlled archive by simply setting different auto search filters for each archive.
+You can create multiple archives from one Index Manager-controlled archive by setting different auto search filters for each archive.

-Commenting on assets is possible through FotoWeb's own Comments plugin or using Facebook's plugin.
+Commenting on assets is possible using the FotoWeb Comments plugin.

 For more information on enabling comments, see Enabling comments on an archive.